Cosmology of Single Species Hidden Dark Matter: The weak dependence on the initial chemical potential or the underlying statistics

+In Figure \ref{fig:F-B_transitions}, we show the transition parameters as functions of $\Delta_{\rm{ini}}$ for the kinetic equilibrium case.
+The transition “gap” between the equation of state and the sound speed remains nearly constant.
+The transition indices, $n_w$ and $n_{cs^2}$, vary only slightly for $\Delta_{\rm{ini}} \gtrsim -1$.
+For the fermion case, the additional degenerate pressure causes the transition to become slightly sharper, reflected in a larger transition index.
+Conversely, for the boson case, the lower pressure compared to the classical case results in the opposite effect, though the changes remain minimal.
+Both transition indices are largely insensitive to $\Delta_{\rm{ini}}$ and quantum statistics.
+For the cosmological observations discussed in this work, the key time-dependent quantities are $w_{\rm{h}}$ and $\delta p_{\rm{h}} / \delta \rho_{\rm{h}}$.

-We have shown the similarity at the background level between the equilibrium case and the free-streaming case in the hidden dark matter model in Sec.\,\ref{section:background-fs-case} and \ref{section:approximation-fs}.
+We have shown the similarity at the background level between the kinetic equilibrium case and the free-streaming case in Sec.\,\ref{section:background-fs-case} and \ref{section:approximation-fs}.
 Together with the discussions above, we expect that the physical phenomenology for all the considered cases here is similar to each other.
 We therefore only use the classical case in this work to study the impacts on observations and the corresponding constraints on our model.
-At the perturbation level, we treat the equilibrium case and free-streaming case differently, which is discussed in Sec.\,\ref{section:perturbation-hb}.
+At the perturbation level, we treat the kinetic equilibrium case and free-streaming case differently, which is discussed in Sec.\,\ref{section:perturbation-hb}.